federico-peyrani/middleware-rest/README.md

 ## Getting started

-Launch the `main` method in the `Main` class.
+Launch the `main` method in the `common.Main` class.
 If you want to use an external database to permanently store the information of the system (created users and images), pass as the only argument the absolute path to the SQL database to user.
 If no argument is passed, the application will store all the information in primary storage only, meaning that any information about users and uploaded images is lost once the JVM is stopped.